usethesource/rascal-website/docs/Recipes/Common/AdHocDataExploration/index.md

 }
 ```

 If you compute `fact(1000)` at the Rascal command line, you get a large number, on the order of 4.02 x 10^2567^.
 This is much, much bigger than, say a google, which is a mere 10<^>100^.
-(If Rascal runs out stack space, try computing 100!, then 200!, then ... then 1000!; the run-time will allocate more stack space incrementally and automatically if you sneak up to where you want to go).
+(If Rascal runs out of stack space, try computing 100!, then 200!, then ... then 1000!; the run-time will allocate more stack space incrementally and automatically if you successively approximate the highest factorial you want to produce).

 ```rascal
 rascal> fact(1000);